 Founded in 1999, the Journalism and Media Studies Centre (JMSC) of The University of Hong Kong offers professional journalism education at Asia’s premier university with classroom instruction by a faculty of experienced journalists and media scholars and internship opportunities at many of the world’s leading media companies.

 The Society for Hong Kong Studies (SHKS) is a non-profit, non-political, independent professional association based in Hong Kong.
 Formed in 2017 by more than 230 academics in 21 countries, the SHKS serves as a global platform for the multi-disciplinary and inter-institutional study of Hong Kong.
 Hong Kong’s relevance to many academic fields goes far beyond its minuscule geographical presence.
 SHKS is committed to enhancing the international visibility of Hong Kong studies, facilitating intellectual exchanges across academic disciplines, nurturing the research capacity of scholars and students, transferring scientific knowledge to the local and international communities, and developing new scholarships to understand Hong Kong in relation to China, Asia and beyond.

 An affiliate of the Association for Asian Studies, SHKS has developed collaborative relationships with other initiatives devoted to Hong Kong Studies.
 These include the Hong Kong Institute for the Humanities and Social Sciences at the University of Hong Kong, the Hong Kong Studies Initiatives at the University of British Columbia, and the Academy of Hong Kong Studies at the Hong Kong Education University.

 - Directions to venue

-- A complimentary light lunch and morning and afternoon coffee breaks will be offered to all attendees.
+- A complimentary light lunch and morning and afternoon coffee & tea will be offered to all attendees.

 - Please bring your own water bottle to refill at the drinking water station at the venue.
 Water in small disposable plastic bottles are not on sale on campus.